 Silk for the Feed Dogs by Jackie Mallon

-Kat Connelly, innovative designer and introspective daughter of an Irish farmer, is disappointed with her first mediocre job in fashion in London and escapes to Milan.
+Kat Connelly, an innovative designer and introspective daughter of an Irish farmer, is disappointed with her first mediocre job in fashion in London and escapes to Milan.
 Design and beauty are all around, dazzling and seducing.
-She has claimed her slice of the bella vita and with it a sense of belonging she has yearned for since childhood.
+She has claimed her slice of the bella vita and, with it, a sense of belonging she has yearned for since childhood.
 Of course, the bella vita comes at a price… Silk for the Feed Dogs illuminates a world the author knows intimately with thoughtfulness, profundity and humour.

 Francesca by Donald Finnaeus Mayo